raleel/Mythras-Imperative/Mythras-Imperative-MARKDOWN-2024-27-01.md

 ## Step 9: Equipment

 Now that the character is almost finished, he or she needs some gear.
-This can include weapons, armourarmor, or other important paraphernalia used for a particular profession.
+This can include weapons, armor, or other important paraphernalia used for a particular profession.
 In the course ofDuring adventure there are many chances to get more equipment, but each starting character has in his or her immediate possession the following:

 • A set of clothing appropriate to the character's profession and the setting.